 Social media ranks as one of the best school fundraising ideas.
 You can utilize various social media platforms like Facebook, Twitter, Instagram, and TikTok.
 Create an exciting post, express your needs, and use hashtags to further your reach.

 You can spotlight your initiatives and get followers involved in the school’s fundraising events.
 Instagram lets you add a donation sticker to your posts.
 You can go live on social media platforms with a Livestream fundraising event with an easy-to-add donate button so viewers can donate throughout the live event.
 Lastly, don’t forget the Geotag.
 This allows your donation requests to be shown to people in your community and establishes your credibility.

 Who doesn’t have a cellphone these days?
 Texting-to-give is a great new way for schools to communicate financial needs to parents and guardians.
 The average donation is $107 for text-to-give fundraising, which can significantly impact your bottom line.

 Text-to-give helps you gain ongoing support from the community when school fundraising.
 Use a text-to-give platform, such as Snowball, that gives you unlimited text, personalized campaigns, and offers reoccurring gift options at a low cost.
 Donors will text a word like “donate” to the text-to-give phone number for the school and confirm the donation amount.
-Their credit card information gets saved for future donations, and a reoccurring donate option will help maximize the funds raised.
+Their credit card information gets saved for future donations, and a recurring donate option will help maximize the funds raised.

 Crowdfunding is one of those valuable high school fundraising ideas that are a must for any money-raising initiative.
-An online crowdfunding campaign gets done on various platforms such as Livingtree and DonorsChoose.
+An online crowdfunding campaign is done on various platforms such as Livingtree and DonorsChoose.
 The fundraising management software allows you to monitor the progress, tell your school’s story, and get the whole community involved in the efforts.

 Here’s how online crowdfunding works: